SashaBaraev/Sustainable_Hanover_Incentive_Planning/README.md

 # Sustainable Hanover Incentive Planning
-Decision tree implementation for uncertainty and decision making modeling of incentive allocation for sustainable electricity in Hanover.
+A decision-tree-based model for **uncertainty and decision-making** in allocating incentives for renewable electricity adoption in Hanover, supporting the Sustainable Hanover goal of **100% renewable electricity by 2030**.

+**Core contributors:**
-@adayldrm - MILP implementation for incentive group prioritization
+@adayldrm → MILP implementation for incentive group prioritization.

-This project aims to maximize the conversion of Hanover population to renewable energy to support Sustainable Hanover goal of achieving 100% renewable electricity by 2030.
-Uncertainty was modeled with a decision tree that can be generated, viewed, and analyzed using the _decision_tree_ module:
-* Generating decision tree using nodes defined in _nodes.py_
-* Initialize, view, and analyze expected utilities in _model.py_ that generates a pre-defined decision tree architecture
+---

+## Project Overview

+This project models:
+* Optimal incentive allocation under uncertainty
+* Expected utility calculations for different incentive strategies
+* Renewable energy adoption dynamics in Hanover

+We implement a **decision tree** approach using custom node classes (`DecisionNode`, `ChanceNode`, `UtilityNode`) and integrate a MILP formulation for group prioritization.

+---

 ## _nodes.py_
 Contains classes that define the main types of nodes in a decision tree